Sport in Portsmouth

 Our sports teams regularly take part in leagues and competitions against other universities.
 Most of our larger clubs compete every week.

-We have 26 competitive teams, including rugby, football, hockey and netball.
+We have over 35 competitive teams, including rugby, football, hockey and netball.
 If you get picked for a team, you could represent the University in British Universities and Colleges Sports (BUCS) competitions.

 University sports leagues